Method to determine the maximum number of CPU cores to use while rendering.

 - BVH Time Steps

-Split BVH primitives by this number of time steps to speed up render time in cost of memory.
+Split BVH primitives by this number of time steps to speed up render time at the expense of memory.

 - Pixel Size